BurningWood/Walker_Rakugo_Template/README.md

 **Q:** Is it easy to use ?</p>
 **A:** For now it is not that easy as I want it to be, but I am working to make it use RakugoScript (this framework's own language) and visual script.
-For now here is example using GDScript: [examples/Test/test.gd](examples/Test/test.gd)

 ## Other Info

 If you want to help please write to us on our [Discord](https://discord.gg/K9gvjdg).

-Docs repo is here: https://github.com/jebedaia360/RakugoDocs
+Docs repo is here: https://github.com/jebedaia360/Rakugo-The-QuestionDocs

-I need help with this [visual script support](https://github.com/jebedaia360/Rakugo/issues/26).
+I need help with this [visual script support](https://github.com/jebedaia360/Rakugo-The-Question/issues/26).

 - [Godot icons](https://github.com/godotengine/godot-design/tree/master/engine/icons/optimized)
 - [Linux Pop icon theme](https://github.com/pop-os/icon-theme)